BruceEckel/ConfiguringForPants/README.md

 messages described here.
 Some messages changed and even went away during the development of this information.

-- Inside the Microsoft Store, find Ubuntu 22.04.1 LTS, click the "get" button.
+- Inside the Microsoft Store, find Ubuntu 22.04.1 LTS.
+Click the "get" button.
 - Upon clicking the "Open" button after installing from the MS Store, you will
   see: `Error: 0x800701bc WSL 2 requires an update to its kernel component.
 For information please visit [https://aka.ms/wsl2kernel](https://aka.ms/wsl2kernel)`
-- Follow the instructions at the link to install the update.
+- Follow the instructions at the above link to install the update.
 - Opening Ubuntu now produces a "virtual disk system limitation" error.
 - To fix this, open the Windows File Explorer and navigate to:
 - **`C:\Users\YOUR_USER\AppData\Local\Packages\CanonicalGroupLimited...`**
 - Right click on "LocalState", then "Properties," then "Advanced."
-- Ensure "Compress contents to save disk space" and "Encrypt contents to secure data" are both **de**selected.
+- Ensure "Compress contents to save disk space" and "Encrypt contents to secure data" are both ***de***selected.
 - Click "OK," then "Apply," then "Apply changes to this folder only."
 - Now when you start Ubuntu it should be successful, and will ask for a username and password.
 - As per the suggestion, run **`wsl.exe --update`**